Scripting viewer

 While not as interactive as the core Datagrok viewers, they allow to easily use thousands of visualizations already developed for these languages.

-To add an existing viewer to a table view, select it from the Add | Scripting Viewers menu.
+To add an existing viewer to a table view, on the menu ribbon, click the Add viewer icon and select Scripting Viewer in the opened dialog.

-To edit the rest of the properties, either click on the gear icon on top of the viewer, or press F4 when the viewer has focus, or open the hamburger menu and select Viewer | Properties.
+To edit the rest of the properties, either click the Gear icon on top of the viewer, or press F4 when the viewer has focus, or open the hamburger menu and select Properties.

 Customize scripting viewer scripts

-Since all scripting viewers are based on scripts, it is easy to customize the existing ones or create your own viewer.
-To customize the script's code, open it by clicking on Edit script in the hamburger menu.
-To add a new scripting viewer to the main menu, add the viewers tag to the script header.
+ones or create your own viewer.
+To customize the script's code, open it by clicking on Edit script in the hamburger

 Scripting viewer code example

-The following example shows code for a simple scatter plot written on R, using the ggplot2 library.
+The following example shows code for a simple scatter plot written on R, using the ggplot2

 #name: Scatter plot